 How long will it take to remortgage?

 The remortgage process typically takes between four and eight weeks, so it’s usually best to start your search at least three months before your current deal expires to avoid going onto your lender’s expensive standard variable rate.
 It is possible to lock in a new mortgage deal between three and six months before you want it to begin, so this gives you plenty of time to plan ahead and take advantage of a good deal.

-However, the disruption caused by coronavirus means it is taking longer than usual to secure a mortgage so you might want to start looking even earlier than usual.
-Lenders are currently under a huge amount of pressure as they have so many payment holidays to process, so you may need to be patient, particularly if you are making changes to the amount you want to borrow, or your mortgage term, as this may require additional checks.
+Disruption caused by coronavirus means it is taking longer than usual to secure a mortgage so you might want to start looking even earlier than usual.
+Lenders are currently under a huge amount of pressure as they’ve had so many payment holidays to process, so you may need to be patient, particularly if you are making changes to the amount you want to borrow, or your mortgage term, as this may require additional checks.
 Doing a straightforward ‘product transfer’, by switching to a new deal with your existing lender, is likely to be the quickest and easiest way to secure a better deal – but bear in mind that it is unlikely to be the best deal out there.

 Have you remortgaged and saved money recently or are you planning to do so in the next few months?
 If so, we’d be interested in hearing from you.
-We’re also really interested in hearing from people who are on their lenders standard variable rate and who may have been put off from remortgaging for one reason or another.
-You can drop us an email at [email protected] or leave a comment below.
+Join the discussion on the Rest Less community forum, or leave a comment below.